gregoryc/EmeraldC/README.md

 Code:
 A better C
 C is a fantastic language.
 C compiles insanely fast, is the fastest language there is, is very clear, is native to all systems, and is useful for all purposes.
-Some people, e.g., Bjarne Stroustrup, consider that C is `not good enough`, and make languages like C++ or D (or thousands of others)
+Some people, e.g., Bjarne Stroustrup, consider that C is "not good enough", and make languages like C++ or D (or thousands of others)
 This is not necessary.
-There is no reason to use Python instead of C for `simple scripting tasks` Some functions can be used as methods
+There is no reason to use Python instead of C for "simple scripting tasks" Some functions can be used as methods
-Makes for an excellent `scripting language` (which is really just native C without things making it slow)
+Makes for an excellent "scripting language" (which is really just native C without things making it slow)

-1      String     Interpolation "String interplation like this #{foo} " Calls the join() function (talked about below to join strings, delim is a static global in each module called `sep`.
+1      String     Interpolation "String interplation like this #{foo} " Calls the join() function (talked about below to join strings, delim is a static global in each module called "sep".
 Make sure you free() the string after.
-The string is stored in a static global variable called `last`.
+The string is stored in a static global variable called "last".
 So you could do puts(...); free(last)

 2      ew     *i.ew "Foo", a.ew "bar" | char* ends with another char*?